 What about mortgage fees?

-- Arrangement fee – this is the biggest variable.
-Some mortgages have no arrangement fee, while others run to a few thousand pounds.
-Some buyers add this fee to the mortgage if they can’t spare the cash up front – but if you do this, you’ll pay more over time due to interest.
+Arrangement fee: While some mortgages have no arrangement fee, others amount to a few thousand pounds.
+Some buyers add this fee to the mortgage if they can’t spare the cash up front, but if you do this, you’ll pay more over time due to interest.

-- Booking fee – when you agree a deal, you often have to pay a fee upfront to secure it.
-Expect this to be between £100 and £200.
+Booking fee: When you agree a deal, you often have to pay a fee upfront to secure it.
+You should expect this to be between £100 and £200.

-- Valuation fees – this is a standard check your lender will carry out on the property to make sure it’s worth the price you are paying for it.
-The cost of this is about £300.
-Note that although this valuation is a type of survey, it is no substitute for hiring your own surveyor.
+Valuation fees: This is a standard check your lender will carry out on the property to ensure it’s worth the price you are paying for it.
+The cost of this is about £300, but it can vary.
+While this valuation is a type of survey, it is no substitute for hiring your own surveyor.

 Finding the best all-round mortgage deal

 As you can see, there are lots of factors to consider when looking for the best mortgage deal.